 - Join Google ad words so your nursery will always be on the first page, it just cost 4p a click.

 - Fill in an enquiries form and monthly analyse the data to see where people heard about you.
 This will also help you decide where your marketing should be.

 - When advertising try to get a free editorial and photos in local newspapers to promote what you are doing.

-20% of the most disadvantaged two year olds also receive 15 hours free funding the term after they are two.
-In September 2014 this may be increased to 40% of all 2 year olds.
+40% of the most disadvantaged two year olds also receive 15 hours free funding the term after they are two.

 04. Early Years Foundation Stage